“There are no dull stories. Humans are full of wonder. No matter how you study our history, you will always, always find it.” -Jon Bois

 In college, I was given the honor of co-writing the Good Five Cent Cigar’s 50th anniversary commemoration, which can be found here.

 Outside of the classroom, I’ve done work for two local radio stations based in East Providence- WPRO and WPRV.
 I worked on the air for WPRV on the show Drive-Thru Radio for over a year- April 2017 to October of 2018.
 I still work for WPRO and WPRV as a part-time intern.
 This past fall, I assisted the Rhode Island gubernatorial candidates prior to their debate on our station.
 During 2018 and 2019, I have done the pregame shows for the Rhode Island Interscholastic League basketball tournaments, which are broadcast on both stations.
 Some of these shows can be found here.

 Over the summer of 2020, I interned with The Valley Breeze, a local newspaper serving most communities in northern Rhode Island.
+In 2021, I earned a role freelancing with the Breeze, and worked for them throughout that summer as well.
 My work with them can be found on the Writing page.

 What I am most proud of, however, was being chosen to represent my state at the Al Neuharth Free Spirit and Journalism conference this past summer.
 Since then, I’ve gone to many more national journalism camps and conferences, such as the Washington Journalism and Media Conference, and the NSPA/JEA conference in Chicago from Nov.
 1-4, 2018.